 The final option is to buy an Oyster Card when you arrive.
 You may only be able to obtain a standard one this way, however: the sale of visitor cards is limited.
 They’re sold only via certain tourist offices, overseas travel agencies, on board a London-bound Eurostar train and at some London airports.

-You can buy standard Oyster Cards once you’re in the city from tube station ticket machines, train stations, London Transport Visitor Centres and Oyster ticket stops.
+You can buy standard Oyster Cards once you’re in the city from tube station ticket machines, train stations, London Visitor Centres and Oyster ticket stops.

 Top-ups can be purchased at the same places.